izzymoriguchi/ud851-Exercises/README.md

     - DateConverter, TaskDao idea used
   - T09b.03-Exercise-RetrieveTasksFromDatabaseAtMainActivity
     - Add AppDatabase in MainActivity and let the adapter load TaskEntry lists through TaskDuo every time onRestore() method is called.
+  - T09b.04-Exercise-Executors
+    - Learn how to use AppExecutor to run db calls on separate thread (basic version)